cortexlabs/cortex/docs/workloads/realtime/autoscaling.md

 ## Autoscaling instances

 Cortex spins up and down instances based on the aggregate resource requests of all APIs.
-The number of instances will be at least `min_instances` and no more than `max_instances` (configured during installation and modifiable via `cortex cluster configure`).
+The number of instances will be at least `min_instances` and no more than `max_instances` for each node group (configured during installation and modifiable via `cortex cluster scale`).

 ## Overprovisioning